Character of the Happy Warrior: Other uses in history

 The term has been used to refer to several American Democratic Party politicians.
-In nominating Alfred E. Smith for the presidency at the 1924 Democratic National Convention, Franklin D. Roosevelt notably referred to Smith as "the happy warrior", apparently at the behest of Joseph M. Proskauer, Smith's close friend, campaign advisor and speech writer.
+In nominating Alfred E. Smith for the presidency at the 1924 Democratic National Convention, Franklin D. Roosevelt delivered the Happy Warrior speech in which he notably referred to Smith as "the happy warrior", apparently at the behest of Joseph M. Proskauer, Smith's close friend, campaign advisor and speech writer.
 Hubert Humphrey was also frequently referred to as "the Happy Warrior".
 Barack Obama, after winning a second term as president, referred to Vice-President Joe Biden as "America's Happy Warrior" in his acceptance speech.
-2024 Democratic vice-presidential nominee Tim Walz has also been referred to "a Happy Warrior".
+2024 Democratic vice-presidential nominee Tim Walz has also been referred to "a Happy Warrior," as has New York City Mayor Zohran Mamdani.

 The words "happy warrior", an apparent reference to Wordsworth's poem, were famously found written in the personal notes which then-Labour Party leader Ed Miliband accidentally left behind after one of the leaders' debates prior to the 2015 general election.